forgeuk/react-boilerplate/README.md

 Global styles can be found inside `src/scss`, and individual component styles should be placed inside respective component folders.
 You can then `@import` these into your master `style.scss`.

 Styles are autoprefixed automatically.

+---

+**Boilerplate developed by [Forge](https://forge.uk), a digital marketing and development agency based in Central London.**

+Working with amazing companies around the world, we craft digital experiences that are designed to help businesses grow.
+Our expert team of software developers, designers, marketers and strategists work together to build bespoke digital solutions for our vast range of clients.

+Got an idea?
+Need some help?
+Send us a message and kick off a conversation.